Data Protection Policy

 - Periodic site visits to the Load Points

-Inbrit Logistics Limited has the following policy which further define its stance on modern slavery :
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group have the following policy which further define its stance on modern slavery :

-Inbrit Logistics Limited provides the following training to staff to effectively implement its stance on modern slavery :
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group provide the following training staff to effectively implement the stance on modern slavery :

 K) SLAVERY COMPLIANCE OFFICER

-Inbrit Logistics Limited has a Slavery Compliance Officer, to whom all concerns regarding modern slavery should be addressed, and who will then undertake relevant action with regard to Inbrit Logistics Limited’s obligations in this regard.
+Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group have a Slavery Compliance Officer, to whom all concerns regarding modern slavery should be addressed, who will then undertake relevant action with regard to Inbrit Logistics Limited, Security Escorts Transport ( 2004 ) Limited and Eagle Trans Group in this regard.

 This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2015 and will be reviewed for each financial year.